brian-kissmer/brian-kissmer.github.io/syllabus.md

 ### Use of LLMs and Generative AI on Programming Projects

 You are permitted to use ChatGPT and other AI tools to assist you in these projects.
 However, you are expected to include a disclosure statement at the end of your assignment describing which AI tool you used and how you used it.
-For example, “ChatGPT was used to draft about 50 percent of the code and text in this assignment.
-AI-produced content was edited for accuracy and style.”
+For example, “ChatGPT was used to draft about 50 percent of the code and text in this assignment.”

 ### Use of LLMs and Generative AI on Quizzes and Exams